bilfeldt/laravel-correlation-id/README.md

 ### Assigning Request ID to responses

 If the client provides a _Request ID_ in the request header, then it is good practice to copy that to the response header.
-This is done by adding the `RequestIdMiddleware` middleware globally in the `$middleware` property of your `app/Http/Kernel.php` class:
+This is done by adding the `ClientRequestIdMiddleware` middleware globally in the `$middleware` property of your `app/Http/Kernel.php` class:

 ```php
 // app/Http/Kernel.php